 The answer to can box turtles swim is yes.
 However, since they are natives of wetlands and marshes, box turtles prefer to swim in shallow water only.
 While they’re not great swimmers and look quite clumsy while at it, they love to swim in shallow water.
 Their common swimming styles are simply floating and doggie-paddling.

-Here’s a short video of a box turtle swimming in a tank.
+Here’s a short video of a box turtle swimming.